 A Twitter Account

 So a question I often get is why twitter and not Facebook?
 My simple answer is Facebook is great for people who you already know, but twitter is for who you should know.
 I think of twitter as my information stream.
 Think about the last time you watched sportscenter or CNN….what do you see running at the bottom of the screen?
 An information stream of highlights or top events.
 Well twitter is no different, exccept now you get to choose what is running in your information stream.
 In other words if you follow a bunch of useless crapp, you will get a bunch of useless crapp in your feed.
-One of my great friends Rob Rogers has created a series of videos that I think are the key things you need to know and how to use the platform.
+Below is a link to a video that I think are the key things you need to know and how to use the platform.

 So now you have created your twitter account…the next question I get is who should I follow?
 Depending on your areas of interest you may choose to follow different sets of people.
 I nice place to start is to look at the @FOAMstarter account on twitter.
 If you look to see who that account is following, you will see a list of 31 people that are very proactive in FOAMed.
 Realize this is just one list…it doesn’t mean these are the only people you should follow, but it might be a nice place to get you started.